json-everything/json-everything-blog/_tabs/support.md

 order: 4
 ---

-Greg accepts financial support via GitHub Sponsors.
-This allows him to more freely work on his projects and give back to the open source community at large, outside of the purview of Postman.
+Greg accepts financial support via GitHub Sponsors which encourages him to work on his projects more consistently and give back to the open source community at large, outside of the 9-5 of employment.
 You can view his [sponsorship profile](https://github.com/sponsors/gregsdennis) for more information.
 All support is welcome and greatly appreciated.

 ### Current sponsors